Berlin Missionary Society: Free State and Northern Cape

 The BMS began the training of its first missionaries in 1829, with assistance from missionary societies in Pomerania and East Prussia.
-The first five, A. Gebel, J. Schmidt, R.T.
-Gregorowsky, G.A.
-Kraut and A.F.
-Lange, were sent to South Africa in 1883 to establish the first BMS mission station, Bethanien (Bethany), in the Orange Free State.
+The first five, August Gebel, Johann Schmidt, Reinhold Gregorowski, Gustav Kraut and August F. Lange, were sent to South Africa in 1883 to establish the first BMS mission station, Bethanien (Bethany), in the Orange Free State.

 Missionaries with ties to Berlin had been working there with the London Missionary Society and Rhenish Missionary Society, making South Africa an obvious choice, with the initial objective being to set up a mission to the Tswana.
 Upon arriving in the southern Free State, and on advice from the London Mission Society's G.A.
 Kolbe at Philippolis, it was decided instead to establish a mission amongst the Korana at a spot on the Riet River, which they named Bethanien, in September 1834.

 From Bethanien missionaries founded a station at Pniel on the Vaal River in 1845, which would be at the centre of South Africa's diamond discoveries in 1869–70.